sheilbronn/Gargoyle-for-TL-WR710N/README.md

 * Then (re)start the build:
         `make ath79.usb   # NB: ... not repeating the full build...`
-    However, skip the full build only if you don't have a lot of patience - it will probably save you a few hours, but if it fails it might be more difficult to find out why....)
+    However, you should skip the full build only if you don't have a lot of patience - it will probably save you a few hours, but if it fails it might be more difficult to find out why....)

 * If all goes well, the new images look like: